Konstantin Chernenko

-Born to a poor family from Siberia, Chernenko joined the Komsomol in 1929 and became a full member of the party in 1931.
+Born to a poor family in Siberia, Konstantin Chernenko joined the Komsomol in 1929 and became a full member of the party in 1931.
 After holding a series of propaganda posts, in 1948 he became the head of the propaganda department in Moldavia, serving under Leonid Brezhnev.
-After Brezhnev took over as First Secretary of the CPSU in 1964, Chernenko rose to head the General Department of the Central Committee, responsible for setting the agenda for the Politburo and drafting Central Committee decrees.
-In 1971 Chernenko became a full member of the Central Committee, and in 1978 he was made a full member of the Politburo.
+After Brezhnev took over as First Secretary of the CPSU in 1964, Chernenko was appointed to head the General Department of the Central Committee.
+In this capacity, he became responsible for setting the agenda for the Politburo and drafting Central Committee decrees.
+By 1971 Chernenko became a full member of the Central Committee and later a full member of the Politburo in 1978.

-After the death of Brezhnev and his successor Yuri Andropov, Chernenko was elected General Secretary in February 1984 and made Chairman of the Presidium of the Supreme Soviet in April 1984.
-Due to his rapidly failing health, he was often unable to fulfill his official duties.
-He died in March 1985 after leading the country for only 13 months, and was succeeded as General Secretary by Mikhail Gorbachev.
+Following the death of Yuri Andropov, Chernenko was elected General Secretary in February 1984 and Chairman of the Presidium of the Supreme Soviet in April 1984.
+Despite assuming offices typically held by the leader of the Soviet Union, Chernenko's authority was significantly undermined by his failing health and lack of support among the party elite who viewed him as a transitional figurehead.
+Therefore, he was compelled to rule the country as part of an unofficial triumvirate alongside Defense Minister Dmitry Ustinov and Foreign Minister Andrei Gromyko for most of his tenure.
+After holding office as leader of the party for less than 13 months, Chernenko died in March 1985 and was succeeded as General Secretary by Mikhail Gorbachev.

 Early life and political career

 Origins

 Chernenko was born to a poor family in the Siberian village of Bolshaya Tes (now in Novosyolovsky District, Krasnoyarsk Krai) on 24 September 1911.

 Chernenko joined the Komsomol (Communist Youth League) in 1929.
-By 1931, he became a full member of the ruling Communist Party.
+By 1931 he became a full member of the ruling Communist Party.
 From 1930 to 1933, he served in the Soviet frontier guards on the Soviet–Chinese border.
 After completing his military service, he returned to Krasnoyarsk as a propagandist.
 In 1933 he worked in the Propaganda Department of the Novosyolovsky District Party Committee.
 A few years later he was promoted to head of the same department in Uyarsk Raykom.

 Chernenko steadily rose through the Party ranks, becoming the Director of the Krasnoyarsk House of Party Enlightenment before being named Deputy Head of the Agitprop Department of Krasnoyarsk's Territorial Committee in 1939.
 In the early 1940s, he began a close relationship with Fyodor Kulakov and was named Secretary of the Territorial Party Committee for Propaganda.
-By 1945, he acquired a diploma from a party training school in Moscow then later finished a correspondence course for schoolteachers in 1953.
+By 1945 he acquired a diploma from a party training school in Moscow then later finished a correspondence course for schoolteachers in 1953.